by Jamie C. Williamson, PhD

 Address the issue directly and head-on, but still use a Soft Start-Up that includes a complaint, but not criticism or contemptuous accusations.
 Here’s the difference:

-Complaint – focuses on a specific behavior and addresses the soft start-up blog 9specific infraction your spouse made.
+Complaint – focuses on a specific behavior and addresses the specific infraction your spouse made.

 Example: You are such a great Dad.
 You do more than your share of work around the house and you spend time with the kids on their homework and just playing with them.
 They adore you.
 And, so do I. I would really like for us to find a way to have more quality time together.
 I know if may sound a bit selfish, but I need to feel like your wife, not just their mother.